cjchng/librealsense-odometry/README.md

 Intel RealSense SDK 2.0 is a cross-platform library for Intel® RealSense™ T265 tracking camera.

-**Please Read full documentation to understand how to run librealsense-odometry because for that you fist need to understand what is RealSense and install all packages.**
+**Please read full documentation to understand how to run librealsense-odometry because for that you first need to understand what is RealSense and install all packages.**

 **BY- Shivani, Raghav**